sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 ##### Hierarchical Data Model:-

 #### This model allows you to represent hierarchical data structures like directories and file systems.
 Ideal for managing and querying hierarchical data efficiently.

+##### Key-Value Data Model:-

+#### Though not the primary focus of Cassandra, it can be used as a distributed key-value store where the value is often a binary blob.
+Typically used when simple, fast key-based access is required.